cekkr/cudaway/README.md

   HostApiLayer/Runtime surface never drifts from official APIs.
 The converter now tags entries as `hip-documented` versus `needs-shim`, and the CLI summarizes the resulting status breakdown at run time via `RuntimeRegistry`.
+- `tools/python/cuda_rocm_api_generator.py` consumes
+  `tools/data/cuda_rocm_driver_apis.json` and emits
+  `src/host/generated/CudaRocmApi.generated.hpp`, which catalogues each CUDA Driver API entry point, its ROCm counterpart, and the per-parameter conversion placeholders (including future-looking cases such as BF16 emulation).
+Run it whenever the driver surface changes so host shims and conversion macros stay in sync.